Public Photography Is Legal

 Important Things Which You Should Note While Taking Photos In Public

-However, you can take photos of the privately owned properties as long as you are within the public view.
+You can take photos of privately owned properties as long as you are on public property.
 For instance, you can take photos of yourself or your partner and enjoy a restaurant's background.

 Unfortunately, people in the USA are more fearful and, sad but true, less educated than people in other democratic countries, and therefore such activities would warrant someone to give a better explanation, which would help clear any doubts whatsoever.